 - The ability to access your credit as often as you’d like as long as you don’t go over your credit limit

-- No application or waiting time to get money once you have the card or line of credit
+- No application or waiting time to get money once the card or line of credit is open

-Keep in mind that some credit cards charge annual fees, as well as fees for going over your credit limit or making a late payment or for certain other features or services.
-In addition, since there’s no set time for paying off revolving credit, your overall debt could grow as more interest accrues on your outstanding balance.
+Keep in mind that some credit cards charge annual fees, late payment fees and fees for going over your credit limit.
+Also, since there’s no set time for paying off revolving credit, your overall debt could increase as more interest accrues on your outstanding balance.

 When deciding on what kind of credit to obtain, look at the advantages and disadvantages for all types and pick the one that matches your particular needs.